 Don Julio Blanco is the starting base for all of the brand’s tequila offerings.
-It’s a deliciously smooth tequila that’s enjoyable on its own and full of flavour.
+It’s a deliciously smooth tequila that’s enjoyable on its own and full of flavor.

-The brand uses a time-honoured distillation process to create its best-selling spirit and offers a crisp agave flavour and hints of citrus.
+The brand uses a time-honored distillation process to create its best-selling spirit and offers a crisp agave flavor and hints of citrus.

 It’s a popular choice that’s known for being worthy of far more than its price point would suggest.